wbzyl/fortunes-module/README.md

 ## Continous instegration with Travis

-* login into Travis with Github my account
+* login into Travis with Github account
 * goto the Travis profile page
 * add a *.travis.yml* file: